gergely1995/LeapSignTyping/readme.txt

 -numbers by holding up fingers
 Used for selecting characters from the on screen alphabet.
+Wait for about a second for response and make a fist each time after showing a number.
+(This is used for avoiding accidental triggers.)
 The first number you show is the row.
 Second number is the column.
-Make a fist each time after showing a number.
-(This is used for avoiding accidental triggers.)

 -thumbs up and down (slightly tilted)
 Upward used for confirming a selected character.